-Your gift will be acknowledged on the QSO website.
-The orchestra has both DGR and TCC status and all gifts to the Queensland Symphony Orchestra Fund of $2 or more are tax deductible.
+Your gift will be acknowledged on the Orchestra website.
+The orchestra has both DGR and TCC status and all gifts to Queensland Symphony Orchestra Fund of $2 or more are tax deductible.

-If you have any questions about making a donation, please contact QSO – Philanthropy, on 07 3833 5017.
+If you have any questions about making a donation, please contact Jenny Roberts - Senior Development Coordinator on 3833 5037.
 Thank you in anticipation of your support.

 Join the QSO family

 Peggy Allen Hayes, pictured right with QSO Timpani Principal Tim Corkeron, is one of our much-appreciated Chair Sponsors.
 She shares her experience ...

 |As a Chair Sponsor I particularly enjoy the personal contact with “my” musicians who give me a behind-the-scenes view of the music they perform; they give me an insight I don’t think I’d get as a general attendee.
 And I relish feeling part of the QSO community.|